CaseyOchieng/dbestech-backend/README.md

 # Ecomerce Backend

 --------------------
-dbestech is a simple backend application created by Casey Ochieng.
+db Store is a simple backend application created by Casey Ochieng.
 It serves as a foundation for building web applications, providing basic functionality for handling requests and interacting with a database.

 ## Installation